 And that includes both people and animals.
 It’s not cool to deal with your feelings by displacing them onto your pet!
-Your partner, your friends, parents, or co-workers are not to blame for your stress—heck, even if they are, you’re going to want to have a better plan so you don’t burn any bridges before letting your boss (or whoever) “have it”.
+Your partner, friends, parents, or co-workers are not to blame for your stress.
+Actually, even if they are, you’re going to want to have a better plan to deal with it.
+You don’t want to burn any bridges by simply letting your boss (or whoever) “have it”.
 I’m all for expressing your feelings, especially for expressing them directly to the people you’re having those feelings about, but there’s a way to be a human being.
 Expressing your anger at someone who screwed you over is different from taking out your anger on them.
 The depths of overwhelming stress can blind you to how much you want to say.
 So while you’re in the midst of your overwhelm some stress management exercises are to write in your Bullet Journal, go for a run, tell someone that you’re struggling and you need to vent.
 Using your stress as an excuse to be a jerk isn’t ok (but read more in number 3).

 2. Don’t use avoiding behaviors.

 We are amazing.
 We can find so many ways to avoid feeling stress.
 These aren’t necessarily “bad behaviors” they’re just numbing—sometimes very enjoyable—behaviors that take us away from the stress.
-They don’t get rid of it for good.
-They don’t absolve us of our responsibilities.
-But they delay it.
-And this often has the added benefit of the stress compounding once we return to it.
-Some of us are so good at avoiding stress that we don’t know how great it feels to just do the stressful thing in the moment and have it be done with.
+But they don’t get rid of it for good.
+And they don’t absolve us of our responsibilities.
+They simply delay it.
+And this often has the added “benefit” of making the stress worse once we return to it.
+Some of us are so good at avoiding stress that we don’t know how great it feels to just do the stressful thing in the moment.
+Because then it’s done with.
 It’s rarely (sometimes, but rarely) as bad as it looks like it will be.
 Social media is one of these behaviors.
-Social media can be great—we can connect (I use that term warily) with others, we can learn about the world, we can find new blog posts about how to deal with stress.
-We can also lose hours of our day while doing all of that.
+Social media can be great—we can connect (I use that term warily) with others.
+We can learn about the world.
+We can find new blog posts about how to deal with stress.
+We can also lose hours of our day doing all of that.
 Alcohol comes to mind too–if you drink (and you don’t have an addiction) remember that alcohol is better used when starting with a good mood, not to push down negative feelings.
 Using it to manage stress is a dark well that will feel even worse the next day which can lead to…

 3. Don’t fall into self-judgment.